ocoeecharles/TennisMatch/README.md

 ## Java Tennis Match Simulator Game

-<p> User enters probability of winning game for 2 players using a decimal (.65).
+<p> User enters the probability of winning a tennis game for 2 players using a decimal (.65) for each player's probability level.
 The app uses Math.Random() logic to generate game results, and displays these results to the user.